 Unfortunately DH doesn’t approve of eating with your fingers.
 So I rustled these up for my daughter Kipper and me one evening when he was out – shhh!
 Don’t tell him!

-Kipper was a little uncertain about these to begin with, but I renamed the fritters sweetcorn pancakes and that seemed to make them infinitely more acceptable.
+They were quick and easy to prepare, and yummy-scrummy to eat.
+Kipper was a little uncertain to begin with, but I quickly renamed the fritters sweetcorn pancakes and that seemed to make them infinitely more acceptable.

 - 2 medium carrots

-- 2 spring onions
+- 2 spring onions (scallions)

-- 200g tin sweetcorn, drained
+- 200 g tin sweetcorn, drained (approx. 7 oz)

-- Pinch hot smoked paprika
+- 1 pinch hot smoked paprika

-- 0.5 tsp ground black pepper
+- ½ tsp ground black pepper

-- 75g self-raising flour
+- 75 g self-raising flour (scant ¾ cup)

 - 1 egg

-- Sunflower oil, for frying
+- Sunflower oil for frying